Skip Breadcrumb Links

 Learning English will help you settle into your new home.
 Find information about how to access English As a Second Language (ESL) and Language Instruction for Newcomers to Canada (LINC) programs.

 Translation Tools Available

 Google Translate offers free translation tools for text documents and websites.
-If using the app on your smartphone you may also be able to use it as a real time interpreter for voice.
+If using the app on your smartphone you may also be able to use it as a real-time interpreter for voice.
 Google Lens is also available on some platforms and allows you to translate text using your phone’s camera.

 For More Information

-- IRCC Immigration Measures - New measures in place to help people affected by the ongoing situation in Ukraine from IRCC.
+- IRCC Immigration Measures - New measures are in place to help people affected by the ongoing situation in Ukraine from IRCC.